 Hall & Wilcox may disclose personal information to overseas recipients in order to provide necessary legal services and for administrative or other business management purposes.
 Before disclosing any personal information to an overseas recipient, Hall & Wilcox takes steps reasonable in the circumstances to ensure the overseas recipient complies with the Australian Privacy Principles or is bound by a substantially similar privacy scheme unless you consent to the overseas disclosure or it is otherwise required or permitted by law.

 Hall & Wilcox may use and disclose your personal information in order to inform you of products and/or services that may be of interest to you.
-In the event you do not wish to receive such communications, you can opt-out by contacting Hall & Wilcox via the contact details set out in paragraph 10 or through any opt-out mechanism contained in a marketing communication to you.
+Where legally required (including under the General Data Protection Regulation (EU) 2016/679), Hall & Wilcox will only provide these communications to you after you have opted to receive them and will provide you with the opportunity to opt out of receiving them at any time if you do not want to receive further marketing-related communications from us.
+Where a specific ‘opting in’ process is not legally required (including under the Privacy Act), you can opt out at any time if you do not wish to receive further marketing-related communications from us.
+In either case, you can opt out by contacting Hall & Wilcox via the contact details set out in paragraph 10 or through any opt-out mechanism contained in a marketing communication to you.

 Hall & Wilcox takes steps reasonable in the circumstances to ensure that the personal information it holds is protected from misuse, interference and loss and from unauthorised access, modification or disclosure.
 Hall & Wilcox holds personal information in both hard copy and electronic forms in secure databases on secure premises, accessible only by authorised staff.

 Hall & Wilcox will destroy or de-identify personal information in circumstances where it is no longer required unless Hall & Wilcox is otherwise required or authorised by law to retain the information.